 Sample Itinerary for Magic Kingdom Morning Early Magic Hours

 The times throughout this itinerary reflect an Extra Magic Hour from 8AM to 9AM, with the rest of the park opening at 9AM.
 You’ll need to adjust if your hours are different.
-This section is written in a narrative format, scroll down (or ctrl+F “promised”) to see the minute-by-minute listing of this Extra Magic Hours experience!
+This section is written in a narrative format, click here to jump to the minute-by-minute listing of this Extra Magic Hours experience!